phoenix16/Route/README.md

 Implementation:

 This is an Android app that lets a user associate a location on google maps with an enrolled fingerprint.
-This creates location shortcuts that can be accessed with one's fingerprints.
+It creates location shortcuts that can be accessed with one's fingerprints.
 This app links the Samsung Fingerprint API with the Google Maps API to associate each fingerprint with a chosen location.

 Associate each enrolled fingerprint with a destination.
 For example,